How We Build

 Tip:

-The weight of snow can bring down netting or
+The weight of snow can stretch out or tear down

 stretching or damaging our netting.